withastro/rollup-plugin-polyfill-node/readme.md

 - readline∆
 - repl∆
 - tls∆
-- fs˚
+- fs∆
-- crypto˚
+- crypto∆
-- perf_hooks˚ - **New:* just an empty shim for now, but would love help building a true polyfill!*
+- perf_hooks∆ - **New:* just an empty shim for now, but would love help building a true polyfill!*

 † the http and https modules are actually the same and don't differentiate based on protocol